Updated August 15th, 2023 by Ben Reynolds

 “Over the long term, the stock market news will be good.
 In the 20th century, the United States endured two world wars and other traumatic and expensive military conflicts; the Depression; a dozen or so recessions and financial panics; oil shocks; a fly epidemic; and the resignation of a disgraced president.
 Yet the Dow rose from 66 to 11,497.”

-The quote above shows the powerful tailwind of economic progress that pushes stable businesses to ever greater heights.
+Warren Buffett quotes like the one above show the powerful tailwind of economic progress that pushes stable businesses to ever greater heights.
+Buffett recommends that “know nothing” investors capture this economic progress by owning S&P 500 stocks through low-cost index funds.

 One advantage of buy & hold investing is lower taxes.
 When you don’t sell your holdings, the money you would have paid in capital gains tax is left compounding in your investment.